 Camping on Boreas Pass

 Dispersed campsites are fairly easy to find on both sides of the pass, just look for pullovers for your car and then a firering.
 Some sites are down off the road in the forest, so you may have to scan for a bit before finding one.
-When I passed through on a summer Saturday evening, nearly all the campsites were open, so it shouldn’t be too hard to secure a spot.
+When I passed through on a summer Saturday evening, nearly all the campsites were open, so it shouldn’t be too hard to secure a spot and pitch your tent.

 There is one campground on the Summit County side called Selkirk CG.
 It houses fifteen campsites, each with a table and a firering.
 There are vault toilets, but no water available.
 It’s first-come, first-serve.